joanrod/ocr-vqgan/README.md

 ├── 📂Challenge2_Training_Task12_Images
 ```

-Run the following command to prepare images for evaluation with OCR-VQGAN.
+Run the following command to prepare images for evaluation of ICDAR13 with OCR-VQGAN.

 ```bash
 python scripts/parse_ICDAR2013_img_to_VQGAN.py --path <path_ICDAR13_dataset>